Lelit Elizabeth vs Victoria: What Is the Difference?

 Steaming Performance

-The Victoria's steam performance is solid and more than adequate for good microfoam — but because the machine must transition between brew and steam temperatures, back-to-back milk drinks take more time.
-For the occasional cappuccino, this is entirely manageable.
-For a household that drinks flat whites every morning, the Elizabeth's workflow is meaningfully smoother.
+The Elizabeth generates 2 bar of steam pressure, which Lelit notes is exceptional for a machine this compact — producing the dense, stable microfoam needed for latte art and velvety flat whites.
+The Victoria's steam performance is solid and more than adequate for good microfoam, but because the machine transitions between brew and steam temperatures, back-to-back milk drinks take more time.
+For the occasional cappuccino, that's entirely manageable; for a household drinking flat whites every morning, the Elizabeth's workflow is meaningfully smoother.

 Pre-Infusion

-The Elizabeth offers fully programmable pre-infusion — both duration and pressure are adjustable.
-Combined with its independent brew temperature control, this makes the Elizabeth particularly capable when working with single-origin or lighter-roasted coffees where pre-infusion timing and temperature interact to unlock the best flavour.
+The Victoria supports optional pre-infusion enabled through the LCC — effective and helpful even at beginner skill levels.
+The Elizabeth offers fully programmable pre-infusion (both duration and pressure are adjustable).
+Combined with its independent brew temperature control, this makes the Elizabeth particularly capable with single-origin and lighter-roasted coffees, where pre-infusion timing and temperature interact to unlock the best flavour.

 Warm-Up Times